dockzen/dockzen.github.com/README.md

 <img src="./image/tizen-docker.jpg" width="40%">

-> We are researching about tizen containers, light-weight host os which is desinged for docker in embedded system and remote web control especially update and monitoring.
+> We are researching about tizen containers, light-weight host os which is desinged for docker in embedded system and remote web control such as update and monitoring.

 ### Quick-Start ###